asreview/asreview/docs/source/research.rst

 Scientific principles
 ---------------------

-The scientific team works according to the Open Science principles and invests in an inclusive community contributing to the project.
+The research team works according to the Open Science principles and invests in an inclusive community contributing to the project.
 In short, research is conducted according to the following fundamental principles: